 Chris Marves has been hooked on solar since he lead an independent study on thin film solar design while at UMass Amherst’s Isenberg School of Management.
 After graduating in 2010 with a degree in Resource Economics, Chris joined ReVision Energy as an intern, and has sinced moved up to a full-time position on our NH-based solar installation crew.

 Now living in Exeter, New Hampshire, Chris has been a mainstay of our solar hot water team as well as helping with our NH branch’s marketing, office, and site visit work.
 As our solar electric business grows in New Hampshire, he’s eager to get to work on a photovoltaic installation crew and hopes to move into a project manager role.
-He is working towards his NABCEP PV certification this winter and is in the process of becoming a NH Electrician’s Apprentice.
+He is working towards his NABCEP PV certification and is a NH Electrician’s Apprentice.

 In his free time, he loves kayaking, camping, hiking, snowboarding, or sports, depending on the season, and spending time with his girlfriend, friends, and family.

 Chris Lee joins our Exeter-based solar installation team with 4 years of solar power installation experience, both the entry level and national NABCEP PV installation certifications, and a commitment to all things solar energy.